Why is this important?

-- apply to a court for an order to stop or prevent someone's violent anti-social behaviour in its area
+- apply to a court for an order to stop or prevent someone's anti-social behaviour in its area

-- apply to the court for an order to stop gang violence or to protect someone from gang violence
+- in England and Wales, apply to the court for an order to stop gang violence or to protect someone from gang violence

-- apply to court for an order to close premises where there is ongoing disorder or nuisance
+- in England and Wales, apply to court for an order to close premises where there is ongoing disorder or nuisance

 - take action to stop noise, nuisance and threats to health